This is a darker mood scene:

 ~ ~ ~

-He placed the stone gently on the ice, then stood back.
+He stood back.
 How could he do this?
 What would Lynka think?
 Could she forgive him this indignity?
-He'd gone over and over this in his mind before coming out here.
+Before coming out here he'd gone over and over this in his mind.
 If his suspicion was correct, Lynka would want him to know.
 So, yes, she could forgive him.

-Turning back to the task, he grasped each heavy stone, lifted it from the cairn, and placed it beside the previous one in a neat line out along the ice.
-He would make sure every stone was replaced in the correct order afterward.
+Turning to the task, he grasped each stone, lifted it, and placed it beside the previous one in a neat line out along the ice.
+He would make sure every one was replaced in the same order afterward.

-Leaning over, he lifted the remaining stones from Lynka's body.
-Pressing his lips together, he prepared for the sight of the tiny skeleton that was about to be exposed to the air for the first time.
+Leaning over, he began lifting the remaining stones from Lynka's body.
+He pressed his lips together, preparing for the sight of the tiny skeleton that was about to be exposed to the air for the first time.
 His chest ached.
 It was almost like a birth.

-All he could see were desiccated remains of the shroud.
+All he could see were desiccated remains of the shroud over her belly.
 He touched the fur.
 It was stiff and crispy.
 He lifted a flap of it.
 It cracked into pieces.
 Small bits of dry leather fell away through his fingers.
 He reached down, brushed away the remaining covering, and gasped.

 ...
 Sorry, no spoilers!